ActiveBrainAtlas2/preprocessing-pipeline/docs/user/PROCESS.md

 */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/masks/thumbnail_masked/*
 are then used to create clean images in */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/CHX/thumbnail_cleaned/*
+##### Retraing the masking objection detection model
+1. After the masks have been chekced for quality, we can take the good masks and retrain the model to make the entire process better.
+To do that follow these steps:
+    1. Take the good final masks from */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/masks/thumbnail_masked/* and copy them to  */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/thumbnail_masked* The file names must be named like: DKXX.249.tif.
+The animal name must be prepended to the actual file name.
+    1. Take the normalized images from */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/CH1/normalized* and copy them to */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/normalized* Again, prepend the animal name to the file.
+    1. There must be an equal amount of files in both:
+        1. /net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/normalized
+        1. /net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/thumbnail_masked
+    1. You can now start the training process.
+        1. Back up the existing model: `cp -vf /net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/mask.model.pth /net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/mask.model.pth.bak`
+        1. In the base part of this repo activate the virtualenv and do: `python src/masking/mask_trainer.py --runmodel false`
+        1. That will not run the process but will tell you how many images you are working with and if you are using a CPU or GPU.
+You really need to use a GPU on this process otherwise it will take days to run.
+        1. After you are sure you have a viable GPU, do: `python src/masking/mask_trainer.py --runmodel true --epochs 30` That will run the model for 30 epochs.
+30 is probably overkill, 20 might do it, I would not go under 15.
+        1. After that runs a new model will be stored in: */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/mask.model.pth*
+    1. The new model will now be ready to use.
+You can test it out by removing the files in:
+    */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/thumbnail_colored*
+    and rerunning the create_pipeline.py script: `python src/create_pipeline.py --animal DKXX --step 1 Go to the */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/thumbnail_colored* and verify the masks look good.
+They should as those images have already been used in the training process.
+A better test would be to use them on new images.
 #### Aligning the section images within the brain
 1. The cleaned images are then aligned to each other using *Elastix* which is built into the SimpleITK library.
 Each image is aligned to the image before it in section order.
 This data is stored in the elastix_transformation table